dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 See [Middleware pipelines]({{< ref "middleware.md" >}}) for more information

-#### Name resolution
+#### Name resolution component

-You can set name resolution within the Configuration YAML.
-Set the `spec.nameResolution.component` property to `"sqlite"`, then pass configuration options in the `spec.nameResolution.configuration` dictionary.
+You can set name resolution component to use within the configuration YAML.
+For example, to set the `spec.nameResolution.component` property to `"sqlite"`, pass configuration options in the `spec.nameResolution.configuration` dictionary as shown below.

-This is the basic example of a Configuration resource:
+This is the basic example of a configuration resource:

 ```yaml
 apiVersion: dapr.io/v1alpha1